Table of contents

-Once you have the basic attributes collected, you need to work on adding more value to content.
-Add in description videos, product reviews, 3D models, user manuals, product comparisons and whatever you can, to make your product stand out.
+Once you have the basic attributes collected, you need to work on adding more value to the content.
+Add in description videos, product images, product reviews, 3D models, user manuals, product comparisons, and whatever you can, to make your product stand out.
 Competing on an online marketplace is tough and when you don’t go the extra mile, your product may not stand out.
 You can again make use of a PIM to collect all the content regarding the product.
-The added advantage of creating entries on a PIM is that, the system would alert you if you are missing out on some important fields, or do not have the right values in them, with a PIM you don’t need to look out on what fields to add, platforms such as Apimio, Plytix or Sales layer make sure that your entries are complete, accurate and do not miss out on important details.
+The added advantage of creating entries on a PIM is that the system would alert you if you are missing out on some important fields, or do not have the right values in them, with a PIM you don’t need to look out on what fields to add, platforms such as Apimio make sure that your entries are complete, accurate and do not miss out on important details.

 Order Fulfillment- What are your options?

-Another important thing, manufacturers need to think about is order fulfillment.
-Fulfilling orders on marketplaces can be a bit tricky, since a lot of selling opportunities depend on the account ratings you maintain.
-For late shipments you can be fined and multiple failed shipments can take you below the threshold and get your store suspended.
-For manufacturers making direct sales it’s important to choose for the safest and most trustworthy shipping services.
+Another important thing manufacturers need to think about is order fulfillment.
+Fulfilling orders on marketplaces can be a bit tricky since a lot of selling opportunities depend on the account ratings you maintain.
+For late shipments, you can be fined and multiple failed shipments can take you below the threshold and get your store suspended.
+For manufacturers making direct sales, it’s important to choose the safest and most trustworthy shipping services.
 But even engaging retailers may not absolve the duty of fulfillment completely from them.
 How retail sales is happening online, there are several different models of fulfillment available, the more the manufacturer is involved, the higher the margins of profits for them.
 Some of these models include:

 This is when store owners choose to take responsibility for fulfilling orders themselves.
-Considered the most risky and costly option, it’s important for sellers to have inventory at all items, and stock in advance for the sales they are making.
-Further it’s important that the right shipping service is leveraged to get those specific goods safely and timely for customers.
-For manufacturers, this involves the least risk but at the same time they have no control.
+Considered the riskiest and costly option, it’s important for sellers to have inventory at all items, and stock in advance for the sales they are making.
+Further, it’s important that the right shipping service is leveraged to get those specific goods safely and timely for customers.
+For manufacturers, this involves the least risk but at the same time, they have no control.
 Sellers not conducting business properly, ultimately end up hurting not just their reputation but the manufacturer’s as well.

 2. Third-party fulfillment:

-In third party fulfillment, sellers leverage another organization to store, package and ship their products to the customer.
-In most cases, the third party is the Online Marketplace itself such as Amazon, eBay and AliExpress.
+In third-party fulfillment, sellers leverage another organization to store, package and ship their products to the customer.
+In most cases, the third party is the Online Marketplace itself such as Amazon, eBay, and AliExpress.
 With Amazon’s FBA, sellers can stock products in Amazon’s own warehouse and get their efficient shipping network to dispatch the orders for them.
-This involves least risk for both sellers and merchants, third-party fulfillment services such as Amazon FBA qualify your products as prime, and customers tend to trust those more than others and are likely to order products with those tags.
+This involves the least risk for both sellers and merchants, third-party fulfillment services such as Amazon FBA qualify your products as prime, and customers tend to trust those more than others and are likely to order products with those tags.

 - Federal Express (FedEx):

-Are you ready to start selling on the online marketplace today?
-If not what’s holding you back?
+Are you ready to start selling on an online marketplace today?
+If not, what’s holding you back?